 Drawing is one of the best activities you can do when you’re bored because it’s easy, fun, and doesn’t require many materials.

-Are you looking for some drawing ideas to pass the time?
+Are you looking for drawing ideas to pass the time or drawing prompts for your children?
 Here are some things to draw when bored.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Look around your house or wherever you are and start drawing what you see.
 Your environment can inspire an easy drawing, from furniture to decorations or even plants.
 Even if it’s something as simple as a chair, drawing it from different perspectives or adding details can make it more interesting.
 Once you practice drawing other objects in your house, you can enhance your drawing skills by drawing more complex subjects and start working on different shading techniques.